Kincaid Park

 Trail System

-The park is characterized by its extensive trail system, which includes approximately 60 kilometers of interconnected paths suitable for various activities.
-In winter, nearly 40 miles of these trails are groomed for cross-country skiing, with about 12 miles illuminated for night use.
+The heart of Kincaid is undoubtedly its impressive network of trails - about 60 kilometers of interconnected paths that cater to all sorts of activities.
+In winter, nearly 40 miles of these trails are groomed for cross-country skiing, with about 12 miles lit for evening use.

 Wildlife and Environment